 Study Abroad Highlight: Townsville, Australia

-Anthropology and political science double major with a Spanish and museum studies double minor, Natalia Ramirez-Vang’24 came to Beloit already interested in global studies.
-She emphasizes the importance of studying abroad in order to really understand the knowledge learned in her college career.
+anthropology and political science double major with a Spanish and museum studies double minor, Natalia Ramirez-Vang’24 came to Beloit already interested in global studies.
+She emphasizes the importance of studying abroad in order to understand the knowledge learned in her college career.
+An

-“I don’t think it’s possible to get a well rounded education without studying abroad and Beloit offers that,” Vang said.
-“Humanities is a global discipline, so everything I learn is way beyond the scope of the United States or can be applied to other countries.
+“I don’t think it’s possible to get a well rounded education without studying abroad, and Beloit offers that,” Vang said.
+“The humanities are a global discipline, so everything I learn is way beyond the scope of the United States or can be applied to other countries.
 I’ve always wanted to travel as much as possible, but tying it into what I study and want to do as a career is a whole other step I could take by studying abroad.
 It gives me a glimpse into what international studies really is before starting my career.”

 Natalia is currently studying abroad at James Cook University in Townsville, Australia.
 However, this wasn’t her original plan.

 “Australia wasn’t my first or even my second choice.
 I originally wanted to go to London, then New Zealand for Indigenous studies, but neither of those plans worked out.
 I was scrambling trying to find somewhere suitable for me when the Global Experience Office recommended Australia,” Vang shared.
 “I didn’t think it was a good fit so I tried ignoring it, but it kept popping up everywhere, until I couldn’t ignore it anymore.
 Eventually I gave in and looked into it and it was a great match.
 I had no intention of choosing Australia, but after seeing how well it fit, it sort of felt like the decision had already been made.”

 Natalia expresses her gratitude for the help she received during the process of studying abroad in her host country Australia.